kgp33/quebec_v2/DOCS/Secure_Coding_Standard.md

 The Quebec team is utilizing [Hypothesis](https://hypothesis.works), as well as [hypothesis_jsonschema](https://pypi.org/project/hypothesis-jsonschema/) to test the robustness of our json schema, as defined in `Schemas/stock-schema.json`.
 The test is configured in `UnitTests/test_schema_hypothesis.py` and confirms that our program can properly process valid and invalid input.

+Fuzz Testing Implementation:
+The Quebec team has implemented fuzz tests using Hypothesis to evaluate the portfolio valuation and Sharpe ratio calculations.
+These tests dynamically generate random portfolios and historical price data to ensure the program's robustness against a wide variety of input scenarios.

 Usage and setup information for Hypothesis can be found [here](https://github.com/kgp33/quebec_v2/blob/main/DOCS/Hypothesis_Info%26Setup.md).

 [^2]: https://fintechpython.pages.oit.duke.edu/jupyternotebooks/1-Core%20Python/answers/rq-22-answers.html